flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 Upgrading your mobile suit's systems is a long-term project.
 When you have access to an equipped hangar or depot (or other similar useful facility), you can work on a project to increase one of your mobile suit's system scores.
 The project clock for this is always an 8 clock.
+When the project begins, you must pay Cred equal to the new system score (so increasing a score from 2 to 3 would cost 3 Cred).

 If that system gets damaged in a sortie before the clock is finished, untick 1 segment in addition to marking the system damage.

+The Mechanic's _Bailing wire and twine_ ability can also be used for upgrade projects, and reduces the Cred cost by 1.

 ### Adding new modules